Tutorial

-Finding the queries that actually hurt with pg_stat_statements
+pg_stat_statements: find the queries that hurt

 If you are debugging Postgres performance by running EXPLAIN ANALYZE on queries your team suspects are slow, you are diagnosing the wrong set.
 The right set is whatever pg_stat_statements tells you is expensive in aggregate across all the queries your application actually runs.
 That set does not overlap cleanly with engineering intuition, and it is the only unbiased source of truth for what Postgres is actually spending time on.